Ismat-Samadov/e_resume/README.md

 2. Create a new branch.
 3. Make your changes and commit them.
 4. Push to your fork and submit a pull request.

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the code of conduct and the process for submitting pull requests.

 ```